- Search The Registry

 From the beginning of segregated public schooling in Norfolk, black teachers made less than their similarly trained white counterparts.
 By the late 1930s, the disparity in pay was pronounced, with black teachers earning roughly 56 to 72 percent of what their similarly skilled white colleagues made.
 Dissatisfaction with the situation was high.
 As trained professionals, African American teachers wanted the same level of respect and status that white teachers had in the community.

 As a result, in 1937, with new pressure from the NAACP, the Norfolk Teachers Association (NTA), the city's all-black union, joined with its state-wide body, the Virginia Teachers Association (VTA), in a legal effort to challenge the discriminatory pay scale established by the City of Norfolk.
-Oliver Hill of the NAACP’s Legal Defense Fund was legal counsel against the School Board and the Superintendent of Schools of the city.
-The purpose of the suit is to obtain a judgment, to the policy of defendants which fixes the salaries of Black teachers at a lower rate than that paid to white teachers.
+Oliver Hill of the NAACP’s Legal Defense Fund was legal counsel against the School Board and the city's Superintendent of Schools.
+The purpose of the suit is to obtain a judgment on the defendants' policy, which fixes the salaries of Black teachers at a lower rate than that paid to white teachers.